unixcarbide/bulletproof_filament_dryer/README.md

-Bulletproof, A Filament Dryer for 3d printing.
+# Bulletproof: A Filament Dryer for 3d printing.

+---
+## Files included in this repo:

+- TODO: Original 3d files (I used SketchUp, which is trivially import-able into Fusion360).
+- TODO: Ammo case specifications and drawings for the case I used.
+- TODO: STL files for all the printed parts, (labeled as internal or external)
+- *DONE* CircuitPython code which I'm running on the Featherboard https://learn.adafruit.com/esp32-s3-reverse-tft-feather/overview
+- TODO: Complete BOM as CSV (with part urls/sources for all but the most common components)

+---
+## Why?
-After burning through my third filament dryer, I got fed up with the layers of planned obsolescence baked into cheap products (and expensive products with cheap COTS parts).
+After burning through my *third* filament dryer, I got fed up with the natural layers of planned obsolescence baked into cheap products (and expensive products with cheap COTS parts).

-I want my filament dryer to just work, no fuss, just do it's job so I can focus on printer bits.
+I want my filament dryer to just work, no fuss, just do it's job so I can focus on other printing bits.

 So I built this relatively quickly.
-*This is not a maintained project*, I do not plan to build more of this any time soon.
+*This is not a community/maintained project*, I'm just posting what I built to suit my own needs.
+I do not plan to build more of this any time soon.
 Depending on what parts are available to you, this exact build could prove prohibitively expensive.

-This is not an MMU/AMS type system, it's just a very beefy, and has features I want.
+# This is not an MMU/AMS type system, it's just a very beefy, and has features I want.

 I'm posting this as open source for inspiration, but if you build it exactly, well that's awesome!
-If it inspires your build, I'd love to hear about it!  <unixcardbide@blackhole.lol>
+If this thing inspires your build, I'd love to hear about it!  <unixcardbide@blackhole.lol>

---
+---
-Dehydrator Requirements (based on my experiences):
+## Dehydrator Requirements (based on my experiences):

 - Dehydrate filament for most "common" filaments.
 - Feed directly into printer (like many products/designs do).